 With their soulful brown eyes, they rely on us to protect their habitats so that they can snooze peacefully on the branches of our Island’s trees.
 Caring for the natural spaces across the Island allows birds to find their preferred nesting habitats and when barred owls and other birds thrive, we all thrive.

-As we enter the festive season, there’s a special way to give back to nature: by supporting the birds that call Prince Edward Island their home.
+As we enter the winter, there’s a special way to give back to nature: by supporting the birds that call Prince Edward Island their home.
 These birds are more than just a beautiful part of our landscapes—they play a critical role in our ecosystems.
 Unfortunately, many of them face serious threats.
 From habitat loss to climate change, Canada’s bird populations are declining, but with your support, Island Nature Trust is working hard to protect them.

 Read more